-It's generally recommended that you wait until your child is at least 6 to 8 weeks old before using a jogging stroller, but children develop at different rates so always check with your pediatrician first if you're unsure.
+It's generally recommended that you wait until your child is at least 6 to 8 weeks old before using a jogging stroller.
+Children, however, develop at different rates, so always check with your pediatrician first if you're unsure.
 Remember to support your baby's head and make sure he or she is dressed appropriately for the weather and protected from the sun.

 By Steve Tischler